Newly purchased applications are not syncing into the Workspace ONE UEM Console

-AirWatch Console 9.1+:
+Workspace ONE Console 9.1+:

-Unable to renew VPP token: “Country is required”
+Unable to renew VPP token: Country is required

-When renewing a VPP sToken, a 'Country is Required' error may appear, causing the renewal to fail.
+When renewing a VPP sToken, a Country is required error may appear, causing the renewal to fail.
 If this occurs, simply re-save the existing settings before choosing the option to renew.
 This will ensure that the saved data matches the correct information when renewing the token.

 Ensure user has accepted VPP invitation

 A common reason for this behavior is that the user has not accepted the VPP invitation yet.
-To validate this, navigate in the console to Applications -> List View -> Purchased.
-To the right of the app in question, select the magnifying glass icon to open the "Manage Devices" page.
+To validate this, navigate in the console to Applications > List View > Purchased.
+To the right of the app in question, select the magnifying glass icon to open the Manage Devices page.
 Here, you will be able to confirm if a device has accepted the VPP invitation or not, and can also choose to resend the invitation to a device if necessary.
-Once AirWatch receives confirmation that the invitation has been accepted, admins will be able to manually push VPP apps to these devices.
+Once Workspace ONE UEM receives confirmation that the invitation has been accepted, admins will be able to manually push VPP apps to these devices.

-VPP applications do not get pushed to devices
+VPP applications are not pushed to devices

 Check license availability

 If apps are not pushing to newly assigned/enrolled devices, double check to ensure that you still have available licenses for this app.
-If you navigate to Apps & Books -> Applications -> List View -> Purchased and select the name of the app in question, you will see information similar to the image below.
-In particular, ensure that there are still some unallocated licenses left for new devices.
+If you navigate to Apps & Books > Applications > List View > Purchased and select the name of the app in question, you will see information similar to the image below.
+Specifically, ensure that there are still some unallocated licenses left for new devices.
 In the event that there are no available unallocated licenses, additional licenses must be added to the assignment.
-If any licenses have previously been marked as 'On Hold', these can be reduced as well to ensure that more licenses are available for devices.
-Additionally, on the right hand side of this same window, ensure that the total redeemed quantity is less than the total allocated quantity.
+If any licenses have previously been marked as On Hold, these can be reduced as well to ensure that more licenses are available for devices.
+Additionally, on the right-hand side of this same window, ensure that the total redeemed quantity is less than the total allocated quantity.

-Users with multiple devices
+Users with multiple devices (User Based VPP)

 However, note that there are also considerations to be made for the maximum number of devices tied to a single Apple ID.
 For more information, please read Apple's documentation here.